TKA-Developments/RN-Challenge/README.md

 - The application needs to be detached from Expo since the Firebase offline persistence does not work with it.
 - I did not have any chance to test the iOS version of the application because I don't have a MacOS machine.
-If you'd like to try the application for iOS and you have a MacOS, you can copy the Google service credential in `misc/GoogleService-Info.plist` and follow the guidelines here [https://rnfirebase.io/#3-ios-setup](https://rnfirebase.io/#3-ios-setup) .
+If you'd like to try the application for iOS and you have a MacOS, you have configure the Google service credential in `misc/GoogleService-Info.plist` and follow the guidelines here [https://rnfirebase.io/#3-ios-setup](https://rnfirebase.io/#3-ios-setup) .